 You could find arcade video games in every mall, movie theater, and corner store.
 Kids would line up around the corner with all the change they could come up with just waiting to play.
 There was something special about saving up all of your money just to spend it in a single day playing your favorite game and making sure you had the highest score.
 It was also the only way to play the latest video games available was to go to an arcade.

 However, classic arcade video games have made a comeback!
 Titles like NBA Jam, Mortal Kombat, and Street Fighter II are in high demand.
 The generation that grew up playing these games in the '80s now has a disposable income that allows them to purchase the machines they loved for their home.
+Arcade themed slot machines have also taken advantage of the heightened popularity.
 There is something about the feel of a joystick and being in front of the machine you can’t get from a home system and these veteran arcade players want to own these machines.
 They want games that look and play just like they remember.
 The home arcade market has now expanded with man caves and game rooms.

 Commercially, a new type of arcade has hit the industry recently called “barcades.”
 These arcades are designed to attract adult players, where you can have a meal, cold beer, and play classic arcade video games.
 These barcades are popping up all over the country, filling up with the classic arcade games that people remember playing when they were kids.
 Barcades carry everything from Missle Command to Madden Football.
 And it’s just not video games you will find as original skee ball machines are also sought after for these locations.